indieweb/wordpress-micropub/readme.md

 > Micropub is an open API standard that is used to create posts on one's own domain using third-party clients.
 Web apps and native apps (e.g. iPhone, Android) can use Micropub to post short notes, photos, events or other posts to your own site, similar to a Twitter client posting to Twitter.com.

 Once you've installed and activated the plugin, try using [Quill](http://quill.p3k.io/) to create a new post on your site.
 It walks you through the steps and helps you troubleshoot if you run into any problems.
-After that, try other clients like [OwnYourGram](http://ownyourgram.com/), [OwnYourCheckin](https://ownyourcheckin.wirres.net/), [MobilePub](http://indiewebcamp.com/MobilePub), and [Teacup](https://teacup.p3k.io/).
+A list of known Micropub clients are available [here](https://indieweb.org/Micropub/Clients)

 Supports the [full W3C Micropub CR spec](https://www.w3.org/TR/micropub/) as of version 2.0.0.